 Here are a few we recommend:

 This is a question that will be discussed for years and years with strong opinions and powerful convictions in every direction.
-And while no one likes a non-answer, the truth is that the best music production software depends on your individual needs.
+And while no one likes a non-answer, the truth is that the best music production software or DAW for beginners depends on your individual needs.

 RAM, also known as random-access memory, is essentially a form of computer memory that allows data to be read or written.
 In simpler terms, it can determine how fast your computer loads.
 In most cases,8 GB is enough.
 16 GB is better than 8 GB, but not necessarily needed.
 In some instances, 32 GB can be helpful for running multiple high-capacity programs at once and requiring fast live speed, but generally 32 is as far as you should go.
 8 GB will do the job, and if you can make it to 16, even better.
 If you only have 4 GB (or less), don’t worry, you can still make great music, but generally we recommend at least 8 GB.